pingcap/docs-cn/dev/reference/sql/data-types/date-and-time.md

 ---
 title: Date and Time Types
-summary: Learn about the TiDB-supported date and time types.
+summary: Learn about the supported date and time types.
-category: user guide
+category: reference
+aliases: ['/docs/sql/date-and-time-types/']
 ---

 # Date and Time Types